What is the role of filled sand bags?

 - Place each bag over the other and create a strong, durable wall.

-- Finally, stump the bags with an adequate force so that no gap is left between the bags to prevent water seepage.
+- Finally, stump the bags with adequate force so that no gap is left between the bags to prevent water seepage.

 Here are some additional tips to help you create sustainable barricades.